silvacms/documentation/source/silva/wsgi.rst

 ~~~~~~~~~~~~~~~~~~

 If you wish to configure multiple WSGI processus, you need first to
-install a ZEO server.
-You **cannot** configure multiple processus
+install a ZEO server or a RelStorage.

+You **cannot** configure multiple processus without a ZEO server or a
-without a ZEO server or you might corrupt your Zope database.
+RelStorage or you might corrupt your Zope database.

 In this configuration, all Zope processus will use the same Zope
-configuration to connect to the ZEO server.
+configuration to connect to the ZEO server, which means there will be
+only one Zope instance created with the same settings.

 Precaution must be taken if you wish to use Blobs with this setup: the
 blob storage directory **must be shared** between all Zope processus
 connected to the ZEO server.
 That means either all the Zope processus
-have to run on the same computer or the directory needs to be shared
+have to run on the same computer **or** the Blob directory needs to be
-between computers, like with NFS.
-Sharing Blobs over the network
+shared between computers (using NFS for instance).
+Sharing Blobs over the
-doesn't bring any downside on the performances.
+network doesn't bring any downside on the performances.

+Moreover, if you setup a ZEO or a RealStorage, you need to install
+*and* configure memcached.

 Starting and Stopping your site